-This briefing sets out key considerations for teachers and school leaders on performance management during the 2020/21 academic year.
-It takes particular account of the implications of the COVID-19 pandemic for effective and fair approaches to reviewing teacher and school leader performance and planning the next cycle.
+This briefing sets out key considerations for teachers and school leaders on performance management while the pandemic continues to have implications for the organisation and provision of learning.
+It takes particular account of the implications of the Covid-19 pandemic for effective and fair approaches to reviewing teacher and school leader performance and planning the next cycle.

 Maintained schools continue to be covered by the provisions of the School Teachers’ Pay and Conditions Document (STPCD).
 The STPCD makes clear that pay progression must continue to be linked to the outcomes of the performance management process.
 While some employers in the academies and free schools sector have de-coupled the outcomes of performance management from pay progression, many continue to reflect the STPCD in this respect.

 Nevertheless, regardless of the pay arrangements employers have in place, performance management continues to represent the principal means by which employers make judgements about the ongoing professional effectiveness of teachers and school leaders.

 For these reasons, it is critical that teachers and school leaders continue to follow the NASUWT’s performance management advice and guidance to ensure that they give themselves the best possible chance of a positive outcome when their performance is reviewed.

 The objectives set at the planning stage of the current cycle should form the basis of the review of performance at the end of it.
 However, schools have been operating in highly atypical circumstances that could not have been envisaged when objectives were set.
 It is, therefore, likely that teachers and school leaders will have experienced significant barriers to working towards and securing many, if not all, of their objectives in the way originally intended.